biojava/biojava.github.io/_wikis/AapropsSkype_20110526.md

 Peter
 -----

-- suggestions:

-`use Task panel in Eclipse, can be used to address TODO comments`
+- suggestions: use Task panel in Eclipse, can be used to address TODO comments

-- comment commits in repository
+- comment SVN commits

 - add a couple of new methods for easier access for the users